-Food is another reason.
-Due to the large amount of foreigners that now call Taichung home, there is an ever growing selection of international restaurants that serve anything from Greek to Indian at reasonable prices.
-This Taiwanese metropolis also has a vibrant nightlife, modern cafes, and lots of traditional Chinese teahouses.
+Food is another reason why tourists love Taichung.
+Due to the large amount of foreigners that now call Taichung home, there is an ever-growing selection of international restaurants that serve everything from Greek to Indian at reasonable prices.
+The central Taiwanese metropolis also has a vibrant nightlife, modern cafes, and lots of traditional Chinese teahouses.
+Check my favorite restaurants in Taichung.

 Wether or not you're interested in China's most famous philosopher doesn't really matter.
 The simple sight of this massive architectural marvel is worth the trip.
 Every year, on September 28, a ceremony is held at dawn to honor the sage and it's a good opportunity to witness ancient Chinese rituals.
 It was completed in 1976.